ietf-wg-cellar/matroska-specification/codec/av1.md

 ## Video\DisplayWidth
 If custom aspect ratio or crop values are not needed, the `DisplayWidth` SHOULD be __[render_width_minus_1]__+1 if __[render_and_frame_size_different]__ is 1 and __[max_frame_width_minus_1]__+1 otherwise.

+*Note: in Matroska the `DisplayWidth` doesn't have to be written if it's the same value as the `PixelWidth`*

 ## Video\DisplayHeight
 If custom aspect ratio or crop values are not needed, the `DisplayHeight` SHOULD be __[render_height_minus_1]__+1 if __[render_and_frame_size_different]__ is 1 and __[max_frame_height_minus_1]__+1 otherwise.

+*Note: in Matroska the `DisplayHeight` doesn't have to be written if it's the same value as the `PixelHeight`*

 # Block Data